Buddy-Henderson/Sports_Stats_Retriever/README.md

 The main library, calculation library, and prediction library will be saved to your desktop in a file

-import these libraries into you project
+import these libraries into your project

 Enjoy!